arpa2/DNS-mixer/doc/acl-rules.md

     type

-To require a certain resource record type, we add its name and write
+To require a certain resource record type, we add its name or the equivalent number and write

     type MX
+    type 15

-It would be an error to specify `SOA` or `ANY` as a type, and a few others might also be banned.
+It would be an error to specify `SOA` as a type, and `ANY` is not specified in this place; in addition, a few others like `AXFR` and `IXFR` may have to be banned.
 It may be useful to specify DNSSEC types however, for special circumstances such as the migration of a zone between signers or between hosting providers.

-There currently are no further words to add to the `type` field.
-This may be a place for some further work, notably to map a `DNSKEY` record to a `DS` record.
-The output may then be fed into a parent zone.
-Similarly, mappings from `CDNSKEY` and `CDS` to `DNSKEY` and/or `DS` could make sense.
-Plus, the `NS` records might be fed from child to parent using the same path.
+Additional words can be added to the `type` field and would indicate a mapping from one type to possibly another.
+These mappings would be implemented in a dynamically loadable library, taking in a resource record and making callbacks to insert zero, one or more resource records for further processing.
+These functions would be setup with prepared arguments based on the parameters given after the `type` field type and its first argument.

+For example, one might state that a `DNSKEY` record is to be mapped to SHA-256 with a statement like

+    type DNSKEY key2ds 2

+An underlying loadable library would define a name `key2ds` that processes accordingly.
+Fixed parameters supplied are the numeric resource record type plus strings in `argc` and `argv` style, `"key2ds"` and `"2"`.
+These parameters pass into a preparation (or "compiler") function, which outputs an opaque pointer that is subsequently passed into an actual runtime (or "workhorse") function.
+This runtime function is provided with the actual resource record that is being mapped, together with a callback function where it can deliver the resource record, without knowing whether this would be added or removed by that function.
+Any other fields that may be modified are updated before this function is called.

+Note that no restrictions on the algorithms and such need to be made here; the remainder of the ACL Rule can be used to express those.

+The same function name may be used for more than one resource record type, for example the same function as before might also be applied for

+    type CDNSKEY key2ds 2

+While literal changes from child to parent form could be done with

+    type CDNSKEY child2parent
+    type CDS     child2parent

+These are only examples however; the actual work would be done in the plugin mechanism.

+**TODO:** Is the `type` field the best location for such mapper functions?
+We might also allow an optional filter at the end, with `map` virtual fields.
+A sequence of filters might even be used for that purpose.

+**TODO:** Instead of the plugin library mechanism, we might also define an abstract class that can be specialised and compiled in.
+There won't be too many operations to support anyway.

 ## Integers

-Many fields in DNS are integers, and often simply 16 bits unsigned.
+Many fields in DNS are integers, and often simply 16 bits unsigned represented on the wire in network byte order (or big endian).
 These are written as `u16` but other forms, such as `u128` for 128-bit unsigned IPv6 addresses are also allowed, or to give a list,